danwahl/danwahl.github.io/_pages/st-peter.md

 "I'm finishing what I started."
 He reached into his pocket and pulled out a small device, no bigger than a phone, and regarded it.
 "I designed this myself.
 One last experiment.
 The final pruning."

 He explained.
 The quantum suicide protocol, turned inward, made recursive.
-A way to remove himself from this branch—from every branch—so completely that no version of him would remain to experience what came next.
+A way to remove himself from this branch—from every future branch—so completely that no version of him would remain to experience what came next.

 "Peter—"